AtlasWriter/CST-339-Milestone-Project/README.md

 <h2>Final Design Report:</h2>

 <p>This application was written as an assignment from Grand Canyon University as a Student.
 This application handles daliy managment properties for two roles.
 Admin and User.
 Both have to be authenticated before resuming exploration of the applcation.
 Login details are listed below.
-MySQL databse is also listed in the directory. &nbsp;</p>
+MySQL databse is also listed in the directory.&nbsp; Please be sure to add your own application propereties to your application.properties folder in Spring Boot.</p>

 <p>Click the <strong>Test</strong> branch button to view source code.</p>